 During this era, clothing mirrored social status and Victorian modesty ideals.
 Common fabrics like silk, velvet, and lace reflected a fusion of European and local influences in Canada.
 In British Columbia, strong global fashion trends influenced residents, who integrated these styles with their distinctive regional identity.

-World War 1 Era
+Canadian Attire During World War 1

-During the World War 1 period (1914 to 1918), clothing in Canada experienced significant changes due to the demands of wartime and shifting social dynamics.
+During the World War 1 period (1914 to 1918), national clothing in Canada experienced significant changes due to the demands of wartime and shifting social dynamics.

 In that period, men mainly wore military uniforms, featuring tailored jackets, trousers, leather boots, and caps made from durable wool.
 Civilian clothing was simplified due to fabric rationing, focusing on practical designs.